bitcrusherr/Lukso-Validator-Monitoring/README.md

 # Instructions:

-1 - Run setup.sh following on screen instructions
+1 - Run setup.sh and follow on screen instructions

 2 - You will need to edit Promethue.yml and add to the scrape configs (Check promethues.yml for the data)

-3 - Import the Dashboard.json
+3 - Import the dashboard.json to grafana

-4 - Start all services and check to see if its all working (if not see trouble shooting below)
+4 - Start all services and check to see if its all working (if not see trouble shooting below) starting of services at this stage is manual as they havent been setup as system services so will need to start them manually.

 # Trouble Shooting